Review: ‘Thor: Love and Thunder’ is pure bonkers filmmaking

 What to make of this glorious, intergalactic mess?
 There is no better answer than to swipe one of our hero’s catchphrases: “What a classic Thor adventure, Hurrah!”

-“Thor: Love and Thunder,” a Walt Disney Studios release that opens in theaters on July 8, is rated PG-13 for “intense sci-fi violence, action, language, partial nudity and some suggestive material.”
+“Thor: Love and Thunder,” a Walt Disney Studios release that is running in theatres from July 8, is rated PG-13 for “intense sci-fi violence, action, language, partial nudity and some suggestive material.”
 Running time: 119 minutes.
 Three stars out of four.